jacober-calc/DM32-series/README.md

 ## Dedication

-This humble state file and the tremendous (and often tedious) work that went into making it possible is dedicated to the vision and efforts of the thousands of unnamed individuals who contributed to the GEMINI and APOLLO programs culminating in landing man on the moon in the 20th century.
+This humble Statefile and the tremendous (and often tedious) work that went into making it possible is dedicated to the vision and efforts of the thousands of unnamed individuals who contributed to the GEMINI and APOLLO programs culminating in landing man on the moon in the 20th century.
 Much of what we nerd out on and enjoy today by way of technology can be traced to their work and effort to put a man on the moon and we remain forever in their debt.